nagaprashanth0006/nagaprashanth0006/README.md

 Welcome to my github page.

-I'm a devops engineer by profession but a hardcore technical person by passion :)
+I'm a devops engineer by profession and technical person by passion :)

 <!--
 **nagaprashanth0006/nagaprashanth0006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.